programsByJoseph/js1108/AI_INTERACTION_LOG.md

 - Assistant: Acknowledged — I will not add a helper script.
 I will continue appending every user prompt and assistant response to `AI_INTERACTION_LOG.md` automatically as you requested.
 This entry records your preference.

 ---

+## Entry: 2025-11-08 (tests)

+- User: Create a test file for each of the following classes: Chainsaw, Jackhammer, Ladder

+- Assistant: I created JUnit 5 test classes `ChainsawTest`, `JackhammerTest`, and `LadderTest` under `src/test/java/com/josephsPrograms/tool_rental/model/`.
+Each tests the constructor-set fields and boolean flags.
+I will now run `mvnw test` to compile and execute the tests and report results.

+---